NREL/HOPP/README.md

     conda activate hopp
     ```

-4. Install dependencies:
+4. Install HOPP and its dependencies:

     ```
-    conda install -c conda-forge coin-or-cbc=2.10.8 -y
-    conda install -c conda-forge glpk -y
+    conda install -y -c conda-forge coin-or-cbc=2.10.8 glpk
-    pip install -r requirements.txt
     ```

-    Note if you are on Windows, you will have to manually install Cbc: https://github.com/coin-or/Cbc
+    Note if you are on Windows, you will have to manually install Cbc: https://github.com/coin-or/Cbc.

-    If you also want development dependencies for running tests and building docs:
+    - If you want to just use HOPP:

        ```
-    pip install -r requirements-dev.txt
+       pip install .
        ```

-5. Install HOPP:
+    - If you want to work with the examples:

        ```
-    pip install -e .
+       pip install ".[examples]"
        ```

+    - If you also want development dependencies for running tests and building docs:

+       ```
+       pip install -e ".[develop]"
+       ```

-6. The functions which download resource data require an NREL API key.
+5. The functions which download resource data require an NREL API key.
 Obtain a key from:

     [https://developer.nrel.gov/signup/](https://developer.nrel.gov/signup/)

-7. To set up the `NREL_API_KEY` and `NREL_API_EMAIL` required for resource downloads, you can create Environment Variables called `NREL_API_KEY` and `NREL_API_EMAIL`.
+6. To set up the `NREL_API_KEY` and `NREL_API_EMAIL` required for resource downloads, you can create Environment Variables called `NREL_API_KEY` and `NREL_API_EMAIL`.
 Otherwise, you can keep the key in a new file called ".env" in the root directory of this project.

     Create a file ".env" that contains the single line:
     ```